 Process equipment sales of \$277.3 million for the year ended December 31, 2001, increased \$61.0 million, or 28%, over the prior year, due partially to a \$27.9 million, or 45%, increase in optical filter deposition sales to the telecommunications industry.
 Etch and deposition product sales, principally to the data storage market, also increased by \$15.3 million, or 10% over the prior year.
 MBE sales, as a result of the Applied Epi acquisition, were \$17.8 million during the year ended December 31, 2001.
-Metrology sales of \$172.0 million for the year ended December 31, 2001 increased by \$12.2 million, or 8%, from the comparable 2000 period, reflecting a 37% increase in the sale of AFMs, offset by a 39% decrease in sales of optical metrology products.
+Metrology sales of \$172.0 million for the year ended December 31, 2000 increased by \$12.2 million, or 8%, from the year ended December 31, 2000, reflecting a 37% increase in the sale of AFMs, primarily to the semiconductor and research/industrial industries, offset by a 39% decrease in sales of optical metrology products, which was attributable to the above mentioned decrease in sales of the SLC product line to data storage customers and a \$10.0 million decrease in interferometry sales, for the most part to the data storage and semiconductor industries, over the year ended December 31, 2000.

 Veeco received \$318.9 million of orders for the year ended December 31, 2001, representing a 47% decrease from \$596.8 million of orders in the comparable 2000 period.
 Process equipment orders decreased 56% to \$173.9 million, primarily due to the significant business downturn in the telecommunications industry.
 Orders for optical filter deposition equipment decreased 78%, or \$161.4 million, from the comparable 2000 period.
 Orders for etch and deposition equipment, sold primarily to the data storage industry, decreased by 39%, or \$73.3 million, from the prior year.
 Metrology orders decreased 28% to \$145.0 million, reflecting a 16% decrease in orders for AFMs as well as a 50% decrease in orders for optical metrology products.
 The order declines are a result of the general economic slowdown that has had a very significant impact on the telecommunications, data storage and semiconductor markets that the Company serves.
-The book-to-bill ratio for the year ended December 31, 2001 was 0.71 to 1.
+The book-to-bill ratio for the year ended December 31, 2001, which is calculated by dividing orders received in a given time period by revenue recognized in that same time period, was 0.71 to 1.